Peter-Vanderhyde/Minecraft-Manager/README.md

 You can add as many worlds as you would like to the worlds folder.
 The manager will run each of them in their own version.

 ### Step 4
-**<u>Creating the Batch File</u>**
+**<u>\*Optional\* Creating the Batch File</u>**
-This step is required both for fabric and non-fabric worlds as both will use this batch file.
-In the server folder, create a new text file.
-Inside, enter:
-`javaw -jar server.jar`
-Save it with the `.bat` extension.
-This creates a batch file which will run the server.
+There are several arguments that can be given in the server run command such as defining memory space for the server, etc. Feel free to add any extra arguments to the `run.bat` file command.
+If the run batch file has not already been created, the program will create it upon starting a world.

 ### You're all set now.
 Enjoy!